Table of Contents

 Custom pricing

-Let’s go back to the clothing example.
-Custom pricing is a bespoke tailor that shares suggestions on flattering designs while letting you pick the color you want.
+Think of it like working with a bespoke tailor—you get expert suggestions on what works best while still choosing exactly what you want.
 While your first instinct might be that custom software pricing is a luxury your team can’t afford, you may save money by not paying for features you don’t need right now.

 Custom pricing pros:

-• You only pay for what you need
+- You only pay for exactly what you need right now.

-• Build a relationship with the company to scale up, down, or sideways in the future
+- You can build a relationship with the company to scale up, down, or sideways in the future.

-• Start smaller and only grow when you’re ready
+- You get to start smaller and only grow when you’re ready.

-• Get expert advice on what to use and how to have a successful implementation
+- You’ll get expert advice on what to use and how to have a successful implementation.

 Custom pricing cons:

 Your number of users, also called ‘seats,’ indicates the size of your company or team.
-You can roughly assume that the more people use your contract software platform, the higher the price.
-That isn’t a fixed rule, though.
+More users generally means higher cost, but the relationship isn’t always linear.

 What companies will ask you to build your quote: